-Flounder Lee is an artist/curator/educator currently on sabbatical where he was doing artist and curatorial residencies around the world until interrupted by the pandemic.
-He grew up on a farm in the US where he learned many skills that he still uses.
-He then received his BFA from the University of Florida and his MFA from California State University Long Beach—both in studio art and photography.
-Several overlapping themes run throughout his work: postcolonialism/decolonialism, mapping, science/the future, and environmental change.
-He uses various media such as photo, video, performance, sound, and installation to create work that touches on these important topics.
-Recently, his focus has been on large scale commissioned installations.
-Holdovers from his first major of aerospace engineering such as rules and preset conditions are common in his work.
+Flounder Lee is an artist/curator and doctoral researcher in Art & Media at the University of Plymouth, UK.
+He received his BFA from the University of Florida and his MFA from California State Long Beach—both in studio art and photography.
+He taught full-time at universities in the US, Malaysia, and Dubai for over a decade.
+Several overlapping themes run throughout his work: decolonialism, mapping, science/the future, and environmental change.
+He uses media such as photo, video, performance, sound, and installation to create work that touches on these topics.
 Many of the same themes and media are also part of his curatorial practice, but it is broader than his art practice.
-His sabbatical work (and soon to start PhD) deals with a quotidian, decolonial future through both an artistic and curatorial perspective.
-He strives to be inclusive (anti-racist, anti-patriarchal, anti-heteronormative, etc) and intersectional in his approach to art, curating, and writing.
+His recent work (and PhD project) deals with a quotidian, decolonial future through both an artistic and curatorial perspective.
+He strives to be anti-racist, anti-patriarchal, anti-heteronormative, inclusive, and intersectional in his approach to art, curating, and writing.

 Recent Artist Statement

 My art practice has several threads in both media and message that cross and overlap each other.
 Like any well used fabric, sometimes these threads fray.
 The threads change over time, but common ones are science, mapping, climate change, postcolonialism, in media they are installation, photo, time-based work such as performance, video and sound.